Alessio2704/monte-carlo-simulator/extension/README.md

 cmake --build build
 ```

-This creates the `monte-carlo-simulator` executable inside the `build/bin/` directory.
+This creates the `vse` executable inside the `build/bin/` directory.

 #### 3. Install the Python Compiler